opalj/opal/README.markdown

 *Currently, BAT does not support manipulating existing Java class files and we have no intentions to add this feature in the near future.*

-# Using BAT
+** Using BAT **

+If you just want to use, but not otherwise extend BAT, it is recommended that you call "ant package" and use the generated jar file.
+At run time no further packages are required.

 To compile BAT just call the corresponding ANT target.
-If you just want to use, but not otherwise extend BAT, it is recommended that you call "ant package" and use the generated jar further on.
-At run time no further packages are required.
+Please note, that BAT makes heavy use of code generation and some parts of the hand-written code depends on the generated code.
+The generated code is found under "build/src/" and if you want to edit BAT using your favorite IDE, make sure that you include the folder with the generated source files.